Migrating Monoliths to Microservices in Practice

 A successful migration of legacy code is seamless to the customer.
 For us it changes the dynamics completely.
 Delivery is different, verifying that a deployment is successful is far more challenging than it is with a monolithic application.
 The user experience is similar when everything works but how do we verify that?

-That’s where tooling comes in, we can use developer observability tooling (logs, counters, logs) to verify that even with production failures the healing across service boundaries is still working.
+That’s where tooling comes in, we can use developer observability tooling (logs, counters) to verify that even with production failures the healing across service boundaries is still working.
 This is no trivial feat since loose coupling is only the first step.
 Behavior during different forms of failure can only be tested in production and we don’t want to fail just so we can make a point.

 It’s Really not that Complicated.